ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 > deployment jaeger successfully rolled out

-When you navigate the **Project Status** page in OpenShift console, you will see as below:
+When you navigate the **Project Overview** page in OpenShift console, you will see as below:

 ![jaeger_deployments]({% image_path jaeger-deployment.png %})